 From your ryokan, you will receive traditional Yukata (robe) and Geta (wooden sandals).
 With these as your outerwear; you can trundle around town to sample the public Onsen, other Ryokan or the fine shops.

 There are many hidden treasures about Kurosaawa Onsen.
 Keep an eye out for a stone urn with eggs hard-boiled by the Kurokawa Onsen hot springs water.
-Also, the foot warming baths by the bridge!
-Explore and enjoy!
+Also, the foot-warming baths by the bridge!
+Explore and enjoy it!

 In the town, there are a couple of traditional ceramic stores each with reasonable pieing, well worth the visit and a purchase.
 Their items are quite special.
 Something you may only realize as your trip continues or once you get back home.
 We found ourselves with a bit of remorse for not picking up another of the exquisite bowl that we still think on to this day.
 Another trip is the only solution!